Old German Baptist Brethren: Religious practice

-The Old German Baptist Brethren historically believe in baptismal regeneration, placing the emphasis on the obedience of the new believer through faith, repentance, and baptism rather than a sacramental view that the water itself washes away sins.
-This is the official position of the church while individual members may differ somewhat in personal belief.
-They are noted for several ordinances like believer's baptism by trine immersion, feet washing, the love feast, a communion of unleavened bread and wine, the holy kiss, and anointing of the sick with oil.
-Baptism is by trine- and forward- immersion in water.
-They hold an Annual Meeting associated with Pentecost, and cooperate in publishing a monthly periodical, The Vindicator.
+The Old German Baptist Brethren have historically held to baptismal regeneration, stressing the new believer's obedience through faith, repentance, and baptism rather than the view that the water itself washes away sin; this is the church's official position, though individual members differ.
+They observe several ordinances, including believer's baptism by trine forward immersion, feet washing, the love feast, a communion of unleavened bread and wine, the holy kiss, and anointing of the sick.
+They hold an Annual Meeting near Pentecost and publish the monthly periodical The Vindicator.

-The Old German Baptist Brethren are a non-resistant sect, whose young men usually file as conscientious objectors in times of war.
-Members of the church do not believe in defending themselves against physical attacks outside of war, either.
-Members do not file lawsuits, defend themselves against lawsuits, or use liens to collect debts.
+The Old German Baptist Brethren are a nonresistant body, and their young men usually file as conscientious objectors in wartime.
+Members do not defend themselves against physical attack, file or defend lawsuits, or use liens to collect debts.

 Worship

-The form of worship is fairly consistent from church to church, with a cappella singing, kneeling in prayer, sermons by congregationally elected ministers (called the plural ministry because of having several ministers in each congregation), and provision for divided seating with women and men assembled on opposite sides of the meetinghouse.
-The Old German Baptist Brethren use their own hymn book, of which most members maintain a personal copy.
-The hymns were written by both Old German Baptist Brethren members and many well-known authors from the 18th and 19th centuries.
-The style of singing is generally started and led by a congregationally-elected deacon, and is slow, usually in 4 part harmony or unison.
-The more conservative in practice a district may be, the slower the singing tends to be, though the difference may not be immediately obvious to visitors.
-The singing is similar to that of River Brethren or Old Order Mennonites.
+Worship is fairly uniform from congregation to congregation: a cappella singing, kneeling prayer, sermons by congregationally elected ministers (the plural ministry, since each congregation has several), and divided seating with women and men on opposite sides of the meetinghouse.
+The group uses its own hymn book, of which most members keep a copy, with hymns by members and by 18th- and 19th-century authors.
+A congregationally elected deacon starts and leads the singing, which is slow and usually in four-part harmony or unison; the more conservative a district, the slower the singing.
+The style resembles that of the River Brethren and Old Order Mennonites.

 Plain dress

 The Old German Baptist Brethren dress plain.
-The women's dress is similar to the dress patterns of River Brethren or plain Mennonites, like the "Joe Wengers" (Groffdale Conference Mennonite Church) or the Beachy Amish: long dresses and white cloth or net cap-style head coverings.
-The main difference is the use of a Brethren-style angled cape over the dress bodice, which is only attached around the neck and not at the waist as Mennonites and Amish do.
-The more conservative women may wear a loose winter cloak instead of a more form-fitting coat, and a black bonnet over their white covering when going out.
-The men wear beards without moustaches, button up shirts, plain coats without lapels at worship services and often the more conservative men wear suspenders and black hats.
-The beard, worn without the mustache, is required for those in ministry, and encouraged but not required for lay brothers.
+Women's dress resembles that of the River Brethren or plain Mennonites, such as the Groffdale Conference Mennonites or the Beachy Amish: long dresses and white cloth or net head coverings.
+The main difference is a Brethren-style angled cape attached only at the neck, not at the waist.
+More conservative women may wear a loose winter cloak and a black bonnet over the covering when out.
+Men wear beards without mustaches, button-up shirts, and plain coats without lapels at worship, and the more conservative men wear suspenders and black hats.
+The beard is required for ministers and encouraged for other men.